robertoAHenkel/aaron/002-build-knowledgebase.md

    - Select your project

 2. **Examine Collections:**
-   - You should find two collections in your Firestore DB "documents" and chunks
+   - You should find two collections in your Firestore DB "documents" and "chunks"
    - Examine the data they contain.
 Can you find the embedded text?

 3. **Verify Vector Search Index:**
    - In Firestore, navigate to "Indexes"
    - Look for the vector index on the `chunks` collection
-   - Confirm index configuration:
+   - Confirm index configuratio in the UI:
      ```terraform
      fields {
        field_path = "embedding"